In order to get the perfect lab grown diamond or diamond alternative, there are several factors to consider.

 The world of diamonds determines the colour by comparing a diamond against a master set of diamonds of different colours.
 This colour grading of a diamond refers to its lack of colour and for white or colourless diamonds, the diamond industry has adopted an alphabetical colour scale from D to Z, with D as the highest grading and that’s D for most desirable and fancy-coloured diamonds such as pinks and blues being graded separately.
 Without comparing diamonds side by side, it is very difficult to see the difference between a D and a G. As you go down the scale, the diamond starts to develop a yellow or brown tint and are at the bottom of the grading scale and the least desirable.
 The key question is where to draw the line when choosing the colour of a diamond – how far can you compromise colour before the diamond is too tinted?
 The answer to this question is usually relative to your budget and expectations.

-Every IQ Diamond is graded D-E and are consistent in colour, regardless of the cut or size.
+Every Ethica Diamond is graded D-E and are consistent in colour, regardless of the cut or size.

 ‘Fancy diamonds’ are diamonds that are of different colours to brilliant white.
 There are colour charts for many shades of pink, blue, yellow, and more, ranging from the faintest blush pink to a vivid colour that you could mistake for a ruby.
 Fancy mined diamonds command a premium price, as they are a lot less common than their white siblings, and finding stones with consistent colour throughout is very rare indeed.

-Because the conditions in which IQ Diamonds are grown are precisely controlled, fancy IQ Diamonds can be created to order.
+Because the conditions in which our diamonds are grown which is precisely controlled, fancy man made diamonds can be created to order.
 Please talk to us about what you would like, and we will discuss your options.

-THE IQ DIAMOND IS GRADED E-F FOR COLOUR BECAUSE THERE ARE NO TRACE ELEMENTS PRESENT IN THE GROWING PROCESS, WHICH COULD CONTAMINATE THE STRUCTURE AND CAUSE DISCOLOURATION.
+THE ETHICA DIAMOND IS GRADED E-F FOR COLOUR BECAUSE THERE ARE NO TRACE ELEMENTS PRESENT IN THE GROWING PROCESS, WHICH COULD CONTAMINATE THE STRUCTURE AND CAUSE DISCOLOURATION.

 4. DIAMOND CARAT